EveryOneIsGross/scratchTHOUGHTS/README.md

 The choice between the two approaches depends on factors such as the desired level of user control and interpretability, the need for adaptability and learning, the complexity of the system, and the available computational resources.
 The Orchestrator-based system with JSON/XML/YAML configuration provides more explicit control and transparency, while the Semantic Attribute Cosine Search system in a dynamic embedding offers greater adaptability and efficient similarity-based collaboration.

-AT INFERENCE EVALUATION
+Evaluation:

 w2v doesn't have to be just word level, we can define the chunk and get the mean. this can also be a sliding windowed value.
+This can be built on top of pre clustered embeddings to further help with compute.
+Or hell cluster at inference.

 ```mermaid
 graph TD